It sure feels good when the value of your portfolio is rising on an almost daily basis.

 One method to deal with declines will be to reduce exposure to the most risky assets and strategies in the portfolio to a minimum allocation and got to cash.
 Cash will not lose in whipsaws and sudden reversals at bear market bottoms.
 It also represents significant opportunity to be able to react to new signals on the long side.

-On the other hand we can significantly raise our allocation to assets that we expect to perform positively in a bear market.
+On the other hand we can significantly raise our allocation to assets and strategies that we expect to perform positively in a bear market.
 As soon as these show an uptrend we can establish a base position and then increasingly shift our allocation from assets that enter a downtrend to these true diversifiers and hedges.

 The mantra is: react, do not anticipate.